-Bob Wofford, Senior Review Analyst, and father of 7 children, lead this review.
-Bob has been a central figure for all BabyGearLab testing in the last 7 years, including car seats and strollers.
+Bob Wofford, Senior Review Analyst and father of 7 children, led this review.
+Bob has been a central figure for all BabyGearLab testing in the last eight years, including car seats and strollers.
 Bob selected the cabinet locks tested for this roundup considering ease of installation, ease of use, and how well they work to keep children out of locked spaces.
 Mother of 2 and Senior Review Editor, Wendy Schmitz analyzed the cabinet lock test result and created the write-up.
 Wendy has been a valuable team member since 2014.

 Analysis and Test Results

-We purchased 10 cabinet lock competitors for this roundup.
-Each lock was analyzed for how easy they are to install, how useful and easy they are to use daily and whether or not they work on savvy toddlers who often seem to be master Houdinis.
+We purchased and conducted hands-on testing of 9 cabinet lock contenders for this review.
+We analyzed each lock for ease of installation, how useful and easy they are to use regularly, and whether they can stand up to savvy toddlers who often are masterful Houdinis.

-While each lock in this review is designed to keep little ones from breaching the door and accessing the contents within, you should still use your powers of observation and close monitoring to ensure that tiny explorers avoid any truly harmful substances or materials.
-Even the best childproofing solution can potentially fail under the right circumstance.
+While the manufacturer designs each product to keep little ones from breaching forbidden areas and accessing contents, you still need to use your powers of observation and monitor your child to ensure they avoid contact with harmful items.
+Even the best childproofing solution has the potential to fail under the right circumstances.

 Ease of Use

 The style and type of cabinet and drawer lock you choose will largely depend on your situation and goals.
-Some of the options are fairly interchangeable and will work in various locations, while others are more specific ad will only work in a few select situations.
-A great example of this is the Safety 1st Side by Side Cabinet Lock.
-With two loops to wrap around cabinet handles, this design works well for dual open cabinet doors that each has a loop handle.
+Some of the options are relatively interchangeable and will work in various locations, while others are more specific ad will only work in a few select situations.
+A great example is the Safety 1st Side by Side Cabinet Lock.
+With two loops to wrap around cabinet handles, this design works well for dual-open cabinet doors that each have a loop handle.
 It won't work for any other application, including if your cabinet drawers have a simple round pull knob instead of cabinet handles.
 While it is still a potential option and one you might find suitable for travel, its range of uses is minimal, and its method of use is more convoluted and involved than the more simple options that also work in more situations.

-Alternatively, the magnetic lock options are harder to install; some require tools, though most are adhesive attachment.
-However, once installed, they are the easiest to use, assuming you keep your key in a known location.
-We love how simple it is to get the key and open the door one-handed without the potential for pinching hands in the doors that often happens with the compression latches that allow the cabinet to open a crack so you can press the lock down with your finger.
-The simplicity of the magnetic options, the Vmaisi Magnetic Locks, is what makes them our favorite style.
+Alternatively, the magnetic lock options are harder to install; some require tools, though most are adhesive attachments.
+However, they are the easiest to use once installed, assuming you keep your key in a known location.
+We love how simple it is to get the key and open the door one-handed without the potential for pinching hands in the doors, which often occurs with the compression latches that allow the cabinet to open a crack so you can press the release with your finger.
+The simplicity of the magnetic options, like the Vmaisi Magnetic Locks, makes them our favorite style.
 The magnets can also be turned off if you no longer need them or need a temporary break.

-The strap style locks are also easy to use and do not require keeping track of a key to operate.
-These straps are versatile, working in a variety of locations, from oven doors and toilet lids to keeping cabinets closed and drawers closed.
+The strap-style locks are also easy to use and do not require keeping track of a key to operate.
+These straps are versatile, working in various locations, from oven doors and toilet lids to keeping cabinets closed and drawers closed.
 They have simple adhesive installation and can be operated with one hand if you have the dexterity.
-While not ideal, as adhesive can fail and industrious toddlers might discover how to use them, they are easy to use and install, making them a parent favorite in many locations.
+While not ideal, as adhesives can fail and industrious toddlers might discover how to use them, they are easy to use and install, making them a parent favorite in many locations.

-While most determined toddlers will figure out most childproofing eventually given enough time and motivation, some of the locks are more effective than others.
-The magnet locks are really impossible for a child to open, at least until they figure out the key secret and learn where the key is kept.
-The pressure latch variety can be sorted out eventually, though smaller children will likely accept it is a no go area.
-The latch can be pressed down by any hand with almost any strength, so a toddler could manage it.
-Also, if you tug hard enough and are persistent, we've seen this style of latch fail during ordinary use.
+While most determined toddlers will figure out most childproofing eventually, given enough time and motivation, some of the locks are more effective than others.
+The magnet locks are nearly impossible for a child to open, at least until they figure out the key secret and learn where you keep the key.
+The pressure latch variety can be sorted out eventually, though smaller children will likely accept it as a no-go area.
+The latch can be pressed down by any hand with almost any strength, so some toddlers may be able to manage it.
+Also, if you tug hard enough and are persistent, we've seen this latch style fail during everyday use.
 The strap style is probably the easiest option for a child to figure out and thwart.
-The straps require some dexterity and smarts to get them to open, but in our experience, toddlers have nothing but time and excellent problem management skills when it suits them.
-Trust us, eventually, your toddler will be able to open childproof pill containers and doorknob locks swifter than you can.
-This sad truth means that a strap with a press button or squeeze side lock will be no problem for a little one who really wants to see what is no the other side.
+The straps require some dexterity and smarts to open, but in our experience, toddlers have nothing but time and excellent problem-management skills when it suits them.
+Trust us.
+Eventually, your toddler will be able to open childproof pill containers and doorknob locks swifter than you can.
+This sad truth means that a strap with a press button or squeeze side lock will be no problem for a little one who desperately wants to see what is on the other side.

 No matter which option you choose, we encourage you NOT to rely on its efficacy and instead use it as a time buffer for parental supervision.
-By this, we mean don't take a nap thinking your child lock will stop a toddler from accessing chemicals or a hot oven (other dangerous locations).
+We mean, don't take a nap thinking your child lock will stop a toddler from accessing chemicals or a hot oven (other dangerous locations).
 Instead, allow the lock to give you some extra time to get to your puzzle-solving Houdini or to pee in another room quickly.